 After your marriage in the U.S., your new spouse applies to USCIS for a green card, through a process called adjustment of status (the main form for which is an I-485).
 The two of you will attend a green card interview at a local USCIS office.

 If you and your husband or wife have already married, and your spouse is currently in Bangladesh, you would start the green-card application process by filing Form I-130 with USCIS.
-After USCIS approves the I-130, spouses of U.S. citizens may move forward with visa processing (as of 2016).
-Spouses of U.S. lawful permanent residents, however, will encounter a delay.
-They will have to wait approximately up to two years (as of 2016) for a visa to become available in their category.
+After USCIS approves the I-130, spouses of U.S. citizens may move forward with visa processing.
+Spouses of U.S. lawful permanent residents, however, are likely to encounter a delay as they wait for a visa to become available in their category.
 (The length of the delay depends on demand for visas from their country, but is often around two years.)

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.
 The actual green card will arrive some weeks later.